dccuchile/wefe/doc/index.rst

 Motivation and objectives
 =========================

-Bias measurement on word embeddings have existed for some time.
+The measurement of bias in word embedding models have existed for some time.
-They commonly study the relationships between embeddings of different word sets, where these represent some social group as well as attributes of these.
+The common approach is to compute a metric based on the relationship between the embeddings of different word sets, where the words from these sets represent social groups and general attributes of people.

-Each of these tests and measurements is designed to serve your own studies.
-This leads to a lack of formalization among the methods, thus causing several problems in comparing and validating their results.
+Each of these metrics was designed specifically for the study in which they were proposed.
+This leads to a lack of consistency between them, which causes several problems when trying to compare and validate their results.

-In the attempt to resolve the above, we set the following objectives when creating the framework:
+In order to address the above, our framework is based on the following objectives:

 - To provide a ready-to-use tool that allows to execute bias tests in a very expeditious way.